Murtoa railway station

-Murtoa is a disused railway station on the Serviceton railway line.
-Although the station is no longer used as a passenger stop, it is however still an important location for Pacific National as it is where the Hopetoun line junctioned off of the mainline.
+Murtoa was a disused railway station on the Serviceton railway line.
+The station is no longer used as a passenger stop; it is however still an important location for Pacific National as it is where the Hopetoun line junctioned off the main line.

+The station is now one of three attractions that make up the Murtoa Museum Precinct, along with the Water Tower Museum and Concordia Cottage.

+The station has been brought back to its former glory and is still occasionally used by specialist train trips as a stop.

+Inside is a range of memorabilia from its working days and a large model of the station and surrounds at their peak.

+The pedestrian bridge over the line was rescued by local residents and is now a feature at nearby Rabl Park.

 Much of the station was extensively altered in the 1980s, following the introduction of CTC between Ararat and Serviceton.
 The signal box was abolished, the number of roads in the yard was reduced and the local signal panel was only switched in if needed, with the former staff depot closing by the end of 1988.
 Also during 1988, the former turntable was moved to Dimboola.

 The station used to have a dock platform for the Hopetoun branch.
 People in Murtoa have called on The Overland, the interstate rail journey that runs from Adelaide to Melbourne, to make Murtoa an additional stop for the train service.